Church Planter / Pastor - Kazakhstan

 Then the opportunity arose for me to receive some training in that which my heart longed to do–in Bible exposition.
-I entered Samara Center for Biblical Training in Samara, Russia, and finished the program successfully in 2008.
+I entered Samara Center for Biblical Training in Russia, and finished the program successfully in 2008.
 From that time forward, as I and others have observed marked progress, my calling in ministry has been confirmed and strengthened.
 I preached in prisons, drug rehab centers, and in Kazakh auls.
-Around that time a church from Germany began to help our sending church, and two pastors in particular – Tim Kelly and Andrey Michel – would come regularly to teach seminars on issues like Bible interpretation.
+Around that time a church from Germany began to help our sending church, and two pastors in particular would come regularly to teach seminars on issues like Bible interpretation.
 These seminars were of great personal benefit, as they provided me with the skills I needed to interpret the Word of God accurately.

 At the same time, my own deepening study of the Scripture began to lead me into doctrinal disagreement with some of the members of our sending church and their traditions – specifically my growing convictions about God’s sovereignty in salvation.
 Members of the church began to contact the leadership with the result that they removed me from ministry, as well as the main pastor, for our convictions.
 The pastor left the church, and we and four other families left with him.
 Several other families from a different church also joined with us, and a new church was formed.

 Connected with this departure, my support and my commission as a missionary sent from my home church ended.
 In place of this, I turned all my attention to helping the pastor organize this new church.
-The pastor at that time began studying in Samara Center for Biblical Training, and during his absences I preached in his place.
-After finishing this program myself, I have now preached through 1 and 2 Thessalonians, and Galatians.
-I have also preached through portions of the Old Testament, specifically the lives of Elijah and Elisha.
-I have recently begun preaching through 1 and 2 Kings.
+The pastor at that time began studying at a Center for Biblical Training, and during his absences I preached in his place.
 On December 4, 2010 I was ordained to pastoral ministry in our small church plant, to serve alongside the other pastor.
 In addition to continuing to help our new church, I have begun outreach efforts and am actively preaching the gospel among Muslim Kazakhs.